PeterEGFIbrahim/FMOPhore/README.md

 ### Set up Conda Environment

-To ensure all dependencies are correctly installed and avoid conflicts, follow these steps:
+To ensure all dependencies are correctly installed and avoid conflicts (Except: GAMESS, SuMD and ACEMD, mentioned above), follow these steps:

 1. **Install Conda**: If Conda is not already installed, follow the installation guide [here](https://docs.conda.io/en/latest/miniconda.html).